 The artwork with the size of 18×2.5 meters consists of 2,000 pieces of ceramics.
 The ceramic art is a dedication to six countries in the coral triangle area: Indonesia, Malaysia, Papua New Guinea, Philippines, Solomon Islands, and Timor-Leste.

 The design highlights the connectivity and important roles played by the Coral Triangle countries in protecting reefs in an area considered the “bullseye” of marine biodiversity.
 While covering only 1.5% of the planet’s oceanic area, the Coral Triangle is home to 76% (603) of the world’s coral species and is the habitat of 37% (2,228) of the world’s reef fish species.

 Along with the Coral Universe installation, CTC also introduces an augmented reality application that allows viewers to interact with the installation.
 This application offers a first glimpse into the use of advanced technologies in store for future exhibitions at CTC’s Center for Marine Conservation that will be used as tools to engage, inspire and educate future generations in the conservation of coral reefs and the oceans.

-Visitors can use their smartphone to scan the installation and they will discover a coral reef environment in a 360-degree video Virtual Reality setting, before playing Encounter on the Reef a digital game where they will experience what it is like to swim amongst the marine animals living in the coral reef.
+Visitors can use tablet that is provided by CTC to scan the installation and they will discover a coral reef environment in a 360-degree video Virtual Reality setting, before playing Encounter on the Reef a digital game where they will experience what it is like to swim amongst the marine animals living in the coral reef.
 Visitors will learn about the coral reef and why it is important to protect the reef and the oceans.